It’s a Long Way to Tipperary

 Cherie Gil and The Second Rate Trying-Hard Copycat

-My second rate trying hard copycat happened to be that obese middle-aged woman sitting beside me on my flight to Doha.
-At the window seat was her teenage daughter, who was plump going obese in a couple of years, a clone of her mommy.
-This flight from Manila to Doha was supposed to be practicing physical distancing, but the flight attendant said the trip was full that it was impossible to leave all middle seats free.
-I was flying with two other friends who had aisle seats in their respective rows; a vacant slot separates each one of them from the person at the window.
+My second-rate, trying-hard copycat happened to be that obese middle-aged woman sitting beside me on my flight to Doha.
+At the window seat was her teenage daughter, who was plump, going obese in a couple of years, a clone of her mommy.
+This flight from Manila to Doha was supposed to practice physical distancing.
+Still, the flight attendant said the flight was full, and it was impossible to leave all the middle seats empty.
+Two friends, Edgar and Loreta, who also live in Vienna, were on the same flight with me and had aisle seats in their respective rows; a vacant seat separated each of them from the person sitting at the window.

 ECQ Season, The Sequels, and Canceled Flights

 What a trip!
 It had all the elements of a thriller movie.
-It all began when the Philippine President, upon the advice of his cheerleaders, extended the first season of Covid-19 Lockdown in the country.
-No one can leave the country, no inbound and outbound flights to happen, a directive that was eventually revised to take effect the following day – foreigners can leave the country.
-Walter could leave on March 19, his birthday, while my return flight was on April 28 yet.
+It all began when the Philippine President, upon the advice of his cheerleaders, extended the first season of the COVID-19 lockdown in the country.
+No one could leave the country, nor could inbound or outbound flights take place.
+A directive was eventually revised to take effect the following day, allowing foreigners to leave the country.
+Walter could leave on March 19, his birthday, while my return flight was still scheduled for April 28.
 Okay, good, I told myself.
 I could have joined the repatriation program organized by the Austrian Ministry of Foreign Affairs for Austrians stranded in the country.
 I decided against participating because the Lockdown would be lifted on April 15 anyway, so I decided to stay.
 Ending the Lockdown did not happen as scheduled.
 Another 15 days.
+The constant extensions of the Lockdown were testing my patience and sanity, and I longed for the day when I could finally leave.

-Meanwhile, the repatriation program came to an end, leaving me frightened and worried that I could never leave the country, add to it the fact that my medical supplies were running low.
-I could get them in the local pharmacies, but they were not sure as to how long they can have stocks to meet my needs.
+Meanwhile, the repatriation program came to an end, leaving me tense and worried that I could never leave the country, and adding to it the fact that my medical supplies were running low.
+I could get them from local pharmacies, but they were unsure how long they could keep stocks to meet my needs.
 Uncertain times, they told me.
-They were much more expensive, too, as compared to how much I would pay in Austria.
-My only consolation was that I could leave on April 28, only to be frightened some more when my travel agency in Vienna wrote me an email, telling me that my flight has been canceled and moved for April 30 – a difference of two days won’t kill me, so book me, I said.
-It was then again canceled, and my agency booked me for May 12.
-You see, the Lockdown again to last until May 15 – it would be Lockdown, Season 3.
+They were also much more expensive compared to what I would pay in Austria.
+My only consolation was that I could leave on April 28, only to be frightened some more when my travel agency in Vienna emailed me, telling me that my flight had been canceled and rescheduled for April 30.
+A difference of two days won’t kill me, so book me, I said.
+It was canceled again, and my agency booked me for May 12.
+You see, the Lockdown is again set to last until May 15 — it would be Lockdown, Season 3.
+The constant changes and uncertainty of my return journey were taking a toll on my patience and sanity, and I longed for the day when I could finally leave.

-I began collecting things I would take with me to Vienna: pasalubongs (presents) like ripe mangoes, suman (rice cakes), salted eggs, sky flakes, corned beef, ensaimadas, garlic peanuts, and the likes, not to forget rubbing alcohol in plastic containers.
-They have become precious and coveted essential in Austria selling at exorbitant prices.
-In my hometown, you can get them from supermarkets or pharmacies if ever available, and each person was allowed to get two, provided they were in small amounts, 50 ml if I remember it right; one, with 100 ml.
+I began collecting items I would take with me to Vienna: pasalubongs (presents) such as ripe mangoes, suman (rice cakes), salted eggs, Sky Flakes, corned beef, ensaimadas, garlic peanuts, and the like.
+These items, including rubbing alcohol in plastic containers, have become highly sought-after and valuable essentials in Austria, selling at exorbitant prices.
+In my hometown, you can obtain them from supermarkets or pharmacies, if available.
+Each person was allowed to get two, provided they were in small amounts, 50 ml, if I remember correctly, and one with 100 ml.
 Like the face masks, rubbing alcohol was always out of stock.
-I was lucky to have enough stock of Nonino Grappa.
+The scarcity of these items in a foreign country during a pandemic was a constant reminder of the challenging times we were living in.
+I was fortunate to have a sufficient stock of Nonino Grappa.

 I had to unpack again when my May 12 return flight was canceled and moved to June 2.
 That was the final straw that broke the camel’s back.
 I was that camel, but I felt more like a raging bull.
-I was angry and frustrated with the grim reality of facing a couple more weeks of despair and boredom, uncertain as to what lies ahead in this land of the scorching heat.
-I could not remember the month of May being that so humid and fucking hot.
+I was angry and frustrated with the grim reality of facing a couple more weeks of despair and boredom, uncertain about what lies ahead in this land of scorching heat.
+I could not remember the month of May being that humid and hot.
 The following days saw me evolving into a chipmunk while waiting for my departure.
-I was nibbling packs of sky flakes day in, day out, cramming down the ensaimadas, the polvorons, the suman until I noticed a caravan of ants collecting sky flake crumbs all over my bedroom floor.
+I was nibbling packs of Sky Flakes day in and day out, cramming down the ensaimadas, polvorons, and suman until I noticed a caravan of ants collecting Sky Flake crumbs all over my bedroom floor.
 I nearly developed a lockjaw eating Filipino cornic non-stop.
-My cook had a party with the salted eggs, which I prohibited her from even looking.
-I learned how to bake mango crumbles, baking a tray each day of the week, perfecting the art of baking until there was no more mango left hanging in my mango trees.
-Get lost, Julia Child!
+My cook had a party with the salted eggs, which I had prohibited her from even looking at.
+I learned how to bake mango crumbles, baking a tray each day of the week, perfecting the art of baking until there was no more mango left on my trees.
+Despite the challenges, I found ways to adapt and make the most of my extended stay.

-And the senior citizens, considered risk group, were still prohibited from going out.
-I defied the order, telling whoever stopped me, that at 71, I was the youngest in my household.
-I live with two cousins who were 78 and 81 years old, respectively, not counting my cook, who in March this year, turned octogenarian.
-“Unless you want to do the shopping for me, “would be my curt reply all the time, or “I supervise a home taking care of the elderlies, that’s front-liner to you! “
+The senior citizens, considered a high-risk group, were still prohibited from going out.
+I defied the order, telling whoever stopped me that at 71, I was the youngest in my household.
+I live with two cousins who were 78 and 81 years old, respectively, not counting my cook, who, in March this year, turned octogenarian.
+“Unless you want to do the shopping for me” would be my curt reply all the time, or “I supervise a home taking care of the elderly, that’s front-liner to you!”

-I was no longer surprised when the May 15 deadline for lifting the Lockdown did not happen and moved to June 1 – for yet another 15 days.
+I was no longer surprised when the May 15 deadline for lifting the Lockdown did not happen and was moved to June 1 for yet another 15 days.
 I was cool with it, no violent reaction this time.
-I was already used to promises by decision-makers of the land not getting delivered, so I won’t let myself be a victim.
+I was already accustomed to promises from land decision-makers not being delivered, so I won’t let myself be a victim.

 That Significant Day in June

-And then it was June 2; no bad news from my travel agent, like a canceled trip, nothing of that sort.
+And then it was June 2; there was no bad news from my travel agent, such as a canceled trip or anything of that sort.
 Sighs of relief.
-Did the 11th-hour shopping spree – everything my hands could get on.
+Did the 11th-hour shopping spree—everything my hands could get on.
 Suman, checked, cornic, checked; mangoes, checked; polvorons, checked; rubbing alcohol, checked; ensaimadas, checked.
 No salted eggs this time!
 I was raring to go.

 The 11th-hour visitors, my best friends Nancy and Anastacia

-I’d been told by friends to be at the airport 6 hours before departure time.
-I live in Bulacan, a province in Central Luzon, 37 km away from Manila, so I needed to leave the house by 10 AM.
+I’d been told by friends to be at the airport six hours before departure time.
+I live in Bulacan, a province in Central Luzon, 37 km away from Manila, so I needed to leave the house by 10 a.m.
 It did not happen.
 As always, I was missing something essential: my home quarantine pass.
 You don’t leave your house without it.
-Everyone in the house at that time searched high and low but no luck.
+Everyone in the house at that time searched high and low, but no luck.
 Someone said that I should empty my body bag, which was, in fact, the first thing I did before searching somewhere else.
-Then do it again for the nth time.
+Then repeat the process for the nth time.
 Wadafak?
 That little piece of essential shit was there, folded between the torn pages of my Senior Citizen’s purchase slip booklet.
-I was about to climb the car when a big familiar white van stopped at my gate, driving two good friends who wanted to see me before I leave.
-They thought all the while I was going late afternoon.
-After a quick chat and the standard photo ops, we said goodbye to one another.
+I was about to climb into the car when a big, familiar white van stopped at my gate, driving two good friends, Anna and Nancy, who wanted to see me before I left.
+They thought all the while that I was going late in the afternoon.
+After a brief chat and the usual photo ops, we bid each other goodbye.
 See you in 2030, I said.

 Social distancing with my friends at NIA

-Halfway to the bypass toll gate, it was panic mode again.
-I left my cell phone in the house, I said, screaming out loud, jolting Wyatt, the person driving the car.
+Halfway to the bypass toll gate, panic mode struck again.
+I left my cell phone in the house, I said, yelling out loud, jolting Wyatt, the person driving the car.
 Before I could even suggest that we go back, Wyatt was already doing a U-turn on the highway.
-It was when we were driving back that Nestor, a friend who was us in the car, remembered someone seeing the phone on the table and asked who the owner might be.
-Not his, he said and soon forgot someone asked until the time when I said I couldn’t find my phone.
-Nestor phoned home to say I left my cp and that we were coming back to get it.
-“He took it with him!” the person on the other end of the line told him – this after a frantic search involving everyone in the house, including the gardeners.
+It was when we were driving back that Nestor, a friend who was with us in the car, remembered someone seeing the phone on the table and asked who the owner might be.
+Not his, he said, and soon forgot someone asked until the time when I said I couldn’t find my phone.
+Nestor phoned home to say I left my CP and that we were coming back to get it.
+“He took it with him!” the person on the other end of the line told him—this after a frantic search involving everyone in the house, including the gardeners.
 I didn’t remember taking it out.
 Indeed, it was in my bag.
-I have become a confirmed disaster!
+I have become a confirmed disaster.

 The Flight to Doha